TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

    Return a :class:`Request` or ``None`` in response to a redirect.
-This is called by the default implementations of the :meth:`http_error_30\*` methods when a redirection is received from the server.
+This is called by the default implementations of the :meth:`http_error_30\*` methods when a redirection is received kutoka the server.
 If a redirection should take place, return a new :class:`Request` to allow :meth:`http_error_30\*` to perform the redirect to *newurl*.
 Otherwise, raise :exc:`~urllib.error.HTTPError` if no other handler should try to handle this URL, or return ``None`` if you